ENGADIN LA DIAGONELA – LIKE SKIING INSIDE A STUNNING POSTCARD

-The 65-kilometer La Diagonela Engadin is the largest cross-country ski race in classical technique in Switzerland.
-It partially follows the same beautiful course as the famous Engadin Ski Marathon, which was the first ever skating event in Visma Ski Classics this season.
+The 65-kilometer Engadin La Diagonela is the largest cross-country ski race in classical technique in Switzerland.
+It partially follows the same beautiful course as the famous Engadin Ski Marathon, which was the first ever skating event in Visma Ski Classics season IX.

-> The organizers of the event had a clear goal in mind when they started the race.
+The organizers of the event had a clear goal in mind when they started the race.
 They wanted to revive the classical Nordic skiing tradition and have a perfect long- distance race in the spectacular location of the Engadin valley.

 According to the organizers, they have three main selling points; stunning scenery, high altitude, above 1,800 meters a.s.l., and uniquely nice atmosphere.
 And there are more than 220 km of groomed tracks in the area, which makes the valley a perfect place to spend some time before or after the event.